 Let’s first start with the readability of your content.
 There are some great tools out there that can help you improve your writing.

 The Hemingway Editor is a great tool for almost all of your writing tasks.
 You don’t want to bore people with difficult words, with large unreadable sentences.
 That’s how you scare away your readers!
 Hemingway Editor analyses your text to find any sentences that are difficult, or even “very difficult”, to read.

 It highlights these sentences.
 Next, to that, it also highlights instances where your copy is too passive.
 The easier it is to consume a piece of content, the longer people will stay on your site to consume the entire piece of content and the higher the chances of them sharing your content.

 More shares, means of course more people getting your content presented to them and the articles that get shared the most get the best SEO rating.

 Read-Able is quite similar to Hemingway editor.
 It also analyses your copy based on readability, but instead of highlighting individual sentences that need improving, it gives your text and overall readability score.
-This score tell you what age group will be able to easily read your content.
-If you’re article is already online, you can also enter your URL instead op copy pasting the text.
+This score tells you what age group will be able to easily read your content.
+If your article is already online, you can also enter your URL instead of copy-pasting the text.

-If you’re writing content of course a lot of people look around on the web nowadays for inspiration.
-Sometimes you’re inspiration however, might be a bit to literal resulting in content that looks and sounds to much like other content already out there.
+If you’re writing the content, of course, a lot of people look around on the web nowadays for inspiration.
+Sometimes you’re inspiration, however, might be a bit too literal resulting in content that looks and sounds to much like other content already out there.
 Although it is perfectly fine to get some inspiration online, it is never okay to plagiarise content.
 Plagtracker will analyse your piece of content, looks for any instances of plagiarism, and replaces them with new, original content.